mpags-cpp/mpags-cipher/README.md

 - Alphabetical characters are converted to uppercase
 - Digits are translated to their English equivalent words (e.g. '0' -> "ZERO")
 - All other characters (punctuation) are discarded

+At present only the Caesar Cipher is supported.

 # Source Code Layout